charleskoffler/clprolf/README.md

 TEACHING PROGRAMMING OR JAVA TO CHILDREN
 Teaching advanced programming to children seems possible to children, while difficult with Java.
 Simol, or simol framework, can be a way to learn easily java too.
 Human expert or machine tools roles, as well as computer worker, which are intrinsically part of simol or simol framework, can be a way to explain complex topics to young children, and render object oriented programming accessible to children.

+WEB PROGRAMMING
+Simol framework can be useful too in web programming.
+Servlet could be annotated like @Simu_real_world_obj(Role.HUMAN_EXPERT), of an expert in serving, which work is to call the right (business) expert(for example, a weather forecast expert).
+The hidden servlet generated for a .jsp page for the view, could be interpreted as a simu_comp_worker associated with the business expert, for display and user inputs.

 COMPATIBLE WITH EXISTING CONCEPTS
 Some simol concepts used can be compared finally with some existing concepts, like the concept of business logic.